MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddCalloutExtension.md

----
+﻿---
 title: "Callout Extensions: Highlight Your Store's Products or Offers"
-description: Callout extensions provide an extra snippet of text that highlights your website’s products or offers. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
+description: Callout extensions provide an extra snippet of text that highlights your websiteâ€™s products or offers. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Callout extensions: Highlight your store's products or offers

-Callout extensions provide an extra snippet of text that highlights your website’s products or offers.
-This extension can appear in addition to your ad’s description.
+Callout extensions provide an extra snippet of text that highlights your websiteâ€™s products or offers.
+This extension can appear in addition to your adâ€™s description.
 Providing additional details about your website can make your ad more relevant to potential customers.

 > [!IMPORTANT]
 > Callout text may not duplicate what is already stated in the ad.
 Our full list of callout extension policies can be found [here](hlp_BA_CONC_Policy_AdExtensionPolicies.md).

 :::image type="content" source="media/BA_CONC_Extension_Callout.png" alt-text="callout extensions.":::

 Each campaign and ad group can have 20 callout extensions associated with it and a minimum of two callouts must be associated with the campaign or ad group for the callout to serve.
-Keep in mind that your ads won’t always show callouts.
+Keep in mind that your ads wonâ€™t always show callouts.
 If they do, the format may vary.
 Callout extensions are free to add to your ad.

 **Ability to set up in:** All Bing markets